-At the VLT, the Nasmyth A focus of UT1 is available in Period 106 until the start of preparatory work for the arrival of MOONS.
+At the VLT, the Nasmyth A focus of UT1 is available during Period 109.
+Proposers should keep in mind that the start of preparatory work for the arrival of MOONS limits the availability of the visitor focus during Period 110 and beyond.